ianepreston/blog/posts/2023-04-09-network-rework.md

 I'll set it to "No" for the default VLAN and "tagged" for the guest.
 After saving it's time to test.

+On my laptop plugged into a port other than 14 I pull a LAN IP address.
+I'm able to acces the admin console of pfsense, and I can ssh in.

+Unplugging from that port and moving over to 14 I initially seem to have my old IP.
+After unplugging and plugging back in one more time now I'm pulling `169.254.49.68`, so something appears to be broken.
+I bet I should have set port 14 to "Untagged" for Guest VLAN.
+My laptop obviously isn't applying VLAN tags, that will make more sense for ports connected to proxmox where I will be adding tags on VMs.
+Back to port 14.
+I pull `192.168.30.100`!
+Great start.
+Ok but I can't connect to the internet or even ping my default gateway at `192.168.30.1`.
+That's less good.
+Let's check my firewall rules.
+Back over to a regular port so I can actually do that.
+Looking at the rules it looks like all the traffic is blocked by my private networks rule.
+I don't see offhand why that would be the case, but let's disable it and confirm that's the issue.
+Disabling it didn't fix things.
+Now I'm noticing that my allow all rule was actually set to just allow TCP, so maybe that's the problem?
+Ok, with that fixed I can access the internet.
+That's a good start.
+I can't connect to the admin interface for pfsense, which is also intended behavior.
+I can't seem to get online from within WSL though.
+I wonder if that's something about the connection not being established with that VLAN tag originally?
+It shouldn't be a firewall rule right now since I haven't turned the private networks rule back on.
+I do a reboot just to be safe.
+Nope, that wasn't it.
+I can't even ping `192.168.30.1` from WSL.
+That's super strange.

 # Create VLANs

 # Create Wireguard Tunnels